akuklev/akuklev/synthetic-types.md

 Declarative Data Types
 ======================

 I work at [HoTT and Dependent Types Group](https://research.jetbrains.org/groups/group-for-dependent-types-and-hott) at [JetBrains Research](https://research.jetbrains.org/).
-This article is introduction to declarative data types for an interested reader familiar with some class-based programming language like C++, C# or Java.
+This article is an introduction to declarative data types for interested software engineers.

-_**Disclaimer:** Throughout this article series, the term “data types” will be used in the narrow sense.
-While types in general can refer to objects such as files and mutable data structures, data types refer to data, by which we mean self-conatined indefinitely copyable pieces of information like values of variables or content of files at at a given point in time.
-Object types are beyond scope of this article._
+Declarative data types are user-defined data types specified in terms of _what_ they are and good for, rather than _how_ they are implemented.
+Working with declarative data types allows to conceptualize the problem domain and makes it a lot easier to reason about programs.
+Let us give a list of example data types that can be described declaratively:

 General purpose data types:
-* Finite data types: a binary flag (yes/no), a ternary flag (pos/neutral/neg), a fixed range of integers, an alphabetic character;
+* Finite data types: a binary flag (yes/no), an alphabetic character, a fixed range integer (1..10);
-* Numeric data types: a natural, integer, rational, or real number;
+* Numeric data types: a natural, an integer, a rational, or a real number;
-* Immutable container data types: a pair, a list, a binary tree or variadic tree of values;
+* Immutable container data types: a pair, a list, or a binary tree of values;
-* Potentially infinite containers: sequences, functions, potentially infinite trees.
+* Potentially infinite containers: a sequence, a function, a potentially infinite tree.

 Domain-specific data types:
+* Configiration for a specific application;
+* Records in a specific table of a database;
+* Messages in a specific communication protocol;
 * Abstract syntax trees for various formalized languages;
-* Types for specific types of graphs (ordered, unordered, weighted, multigraphs, hypergraphs, etc.), networks, automata, combinatorial configuration spaces, etc.
+* Specific types of graphs, networks, automata, combinatorial configuration spaces, etc.

-Declarative data types are user-defined data types specified in terms of _what_ they are rather than _how_ they are implemented.
-Working with declarative data types allows to conceptualize the problem domain and to reason about programs in a completely architecture independent fashion.
+Throughout this article series, the term “data types” will be used in the narrow sense.
+While types in general can refer to objects such as files and mutable data structures, data types refer to data, by which we mean self-conatined indefinitely copyable pieces of information like values of variables or content of files at at a given point in time.
+Object types are beyond scope of this article.

+Declarative definitions

 There two approaches to declarative definitions
 * Synthetic approach (closed): Bottom-up